 Again, I’m not a fan of using a FastPass on Fantasmic! since you’d have to give up some really great rides like Tower of Terror or Rock ‘n’ Roller Coaster.
 Plus you can always get one of the Fantasmic! dinner packages that comes with special seating.

 Animal Kingdom has some great headliner rides.
 Lines can get pretty long and FastPass+ can save a lot of standing in line.

-The opening of Pandora - The World of AVATAR has totally changed FastPass+ at Animal Kingdom, giving Animal Kingdom a Tier 1 and Tier 2.
-The Pandora rides are now in a separate "group".
+The opening of Pandora – The World of AVATAR has totally changed FastPass+ at Animal Kingdom, giving Animal Kingdom a Tier 1 and Tier 2.
+The Pandora rides are now in a separate tier.
 You can only choose one of the Pandora rides.

-Up to 3 selections can be made but only 1 from Group A.
+Up to 3 selections can be made but only 1 from Tier 1.

 - Avatar Flight of Passage